Raajnandhini/TechWithTech1/README.md

-# TechWithTech1 🚀
+# TechWithTech1

-## Description
+##  Project Overview
-This is a full-stack project that includes both frontend and backend.
+**TechWithTech1** is a full-stack web application developed to demonstrate seamless integration between frontend and backend systems.
+The project follows a modular architecture and highlights practical usage of modern web development technologies.

 ##  Tech Stack
-- Frontend: HTML, CSS, JavaScript
+- **Frontend:** HTML, CSS, JavaScript
-- Backend: Python
+- **Backend:** Python
-- Database: SQLite
+- **Database:** PostgreSQL

-## Folder Structure
+## Deployment
-- app/ → Backend logic
-- frontend/ → Frontend UI
+The application has been successfully deployed on **AWS**, making it accessible in a real-world production environment.
+This deployment demonstrates hands-on experience with cloud infrastructure and hosting full-stack applications.

-## How to Run
+## How to Run the Project (Local Setup)
+Follow the steps below to set up and run the project locally:

-1. Clone the repository
+1. Clone the repository to your local machine
-2. Install dependencies
+2. Install all required dependencies for frontend and backend
-3. Run backend
+3. Configure the PostgreSQL database
-4. Start frontend
+4. Start the backend server
+5. Launch the frontend application

-## Future Enhancements
+##  Key Features
-- User authentication
-- UI improvements
+- End-to-end frontend and backend integration
+- PostgreSQL database connectivity
+- Cloud deployment on AWS
+- Modular and scalable project architecture